Why Bragan Feldman Loves Shelby County

 Nicknamed the “Queen of Shelby County,” 35-year-old Bragan Feldman of Chelsea is heavily invested in her native county.
 She attended Thompson High School, where her dad was a biology teacher, and then transitioned to Chelsea High School to be closer to home.

-Feldman attended Auburn University, where she earned a degree in communication and minors in political science, business and theatre.
+Feldman attended Auburn University, where she earned a degree in communication and minors in political science,

 She interned with NBC13 sports in Birmingham and the Media Relations office for former Alabama Gov. Bob Riley; was the director of Media Relations for the Cleveland Indians Minor Leagues; worked in Publisher Relations for EBSCO; and currently is a realtor with Coldwell Banker Preferred Properties.